The Link Between Hearing Loss And Dementia

 Another way to continue to use your brain, other than through reading and formal education, can be by picking up new hobbies.
 This could be learning to speak a new language, playing board games, sewing, or dancing.
 Look for ways to keep your brain learning new things as you age.

-How to navigate hearing loss and other signs of dementia
+How to navigate other signs of dementia

 Other than early symptoms of dementia, there may be other side effects of hearing loss that people might not anticipate.
 These can include mental health disorders like depression.
 As previously mentioned, hearing loss can lead to isolation from others.
 This, in turn, can contribute to loneliness and depression.
 Likewise, dementia can contribute to mental health disorders due to changes in the brain and the emotional weight it can put on a person.
+Mental health care can help individuals with dementia address the emotional and cognitive challenges of the condition.

 Navigating age-related changes isn’t always easy